PanosEko/JokerStats/README.md

-The present work concerns the analysis, design and implementation of an application that draws data from a web service, stores it in a local database, and processes it in order to present it in an intelligible way to the end user of the system.
+The present work concerns the analysis, design and implementation of a desktop application that draws data from a web service, stores it in a local database, and processes it in order to present it in an intelligible way to the end user of the system.
 The data managed by the JokerStats application correspond to the well-known JOKER lotery game of OPAP and more